hanwendong1/instructionteam/content/0-page.md

 {:start="2"}
 #### 2. Search for Articles.

+- You can search by an article’s title, if you know what article you are looking for.
+If you don’t have a specific article in mind, you can search by keywords using a general keyword or two.

+- For example, when researching earworms, as in when you can’t get a song out of your head, you can use “earworms” as a keyword.

 - Type keywords **earworms music brain** in the search box.
 This is the same as using the Boolean phrase **earworms AND music AND brain** because the database automatically puts an AND in all capital letters between each word.